soderling-lab/leiden/README.md

 ## Usage

 This is a wrapper script around `vtraag's` [Leiden Algorithm](https://github.com/vtraag/leidenalg).
-Put this script in your path, and then you can call from anywhere!
+Put this script in your path, and then you can call it from anywhere!

 ```bash